This page provides resources for data analysis such as:

-The StudentSurvey.ie Analysis and Impact Group is developing more resources to support institutions in analysing the results of StudentSurvey.ie and PGR StudentSurvey.ie.
+The StudentSurvey.ie Analysis and Impact Group is developing resources to support institutions in analysing the results of StudentSurvey.ie and PGR StudentSurvey.ie.
 As they are completed, resources will be added to this page, so check back regularly for more.
-At present we are working on:

 If you know of any existing resources which you believe would be helpful for staff and Students Unions in analysing the data, or have identified a gap in your capacity to do the analysis which you believe the Project Manager function could fill, please contact email@example.com.